Biden to visit Florida after condo collapse

 Biden has declared a state of emergency for Florida, directing FEMA and the Department of Homeland Security to provide federal resources and assist local rescue efforts.

-The President and the first lady "want to make sure that state and local officials have the resources and support they need under the emergency declaration approved by the President for Miami-Dade, Florida," Psaki said while announcing the presidential visit.
+The president and the first lady "want to make sure that state and local officials have the resources and support they need under the emergency declaration approved by the President for Miami-Dade, Florida," Psaki said while announcing the presidential visit.
+(ANI/Xinhua)